 Ignore these causes, and your hemorrhoid will just keep haunting you, no matter what you do.

-This is probably the most comprehensive list of direct factors that make up hemroids causes.
-You need to understand the causes so you can prevent hemorrhoids from occurring, or even recurring!
+This is probably the most comprehensive list of direct hemorrhoid causes you can find.

 Probably the biggest leading factor, a diet with hardly any vegetables and fruits lacks fiber.
 Fiber provides the bulks and assists peristalsis in your gut, so food can pass through easily down into the anus.

 Your body needs water to function, and so does fiber.
 With insufficient fluids, your feces harden.
-Fiber cannot assist your bowels, and obstructs your food passage instead.
+Your fiber won’t be able to assist your bowels, and ends up obstructing your food passage instead.

 As we grow older, our body cells will deteriorate, which can begin as early as the age of 30.
 As the cells age, their functions will lose effectiveness, and your body be will be more prone to diseases.
 There are a few possible ways that can lead to hemorrhoids.